-In France, recent initiatives, such as mandatory contractual clauses for accessing funding by the CNC (France's primary film financing mechanism).
-Through two landmark agreements signed in 2023 (on 13 April for audiovisual works, and on 22 August for cinematographic works), 36 French law now requires producers seeking public funding to include specific clauses in their contracts with composers that explicitly protect both moral rights and proportional remuneration.
+To tackle this issue, France recently introduced mandatory contractual clauses for accessing funding by the CNC.
+Through two landmark agreements signed in 2023 (on 13 April for audiovisual works, and on 22 August for cinematographic works), French law now requires producers seeking public funding to include specific clauses in their contracts with composers that explicitly protect both moral rights and proportional remuneration.
 These clauses acknowledge composers' unique legal status compared to other co-authors of audiovisual works, particularly noting "the absence of presumption of transfer of their exclusive exploitation rights to the producer" and the specific protection provided by Article L.132-24 of the Intellectual Property Code.

-36 Clauses types compositeurs audiovisuel 13/04/23 and Clauses types compositeur cinéma 22/08/23
+Clauses types compositeurs audiovisuel 13/04/23 and Clauses types compositeur cinéma 22/08/23

-35 ECSA (2023), Navigating the Path to Fair Practice, https://composeralliance.org/media/1571-ecsa-survey-on-fair-practice-summary-of-results.pdf
+ECSA (2023), Navigating the Path to Fair Practice, https://composeralliance.org/media/1571-ecsa-survey-on-fair-practice-summary-of-results.pdf

-This recognition effectively prevents the application of buy-out practices by ensuring that: (1) composers must receive proportional remuneration for each mode of exploitation (Article 3 of both agreements), explicitly limiting any flat-rate payments to the exhaustive cases listed in Article L.131-4 of the French IP Code; (2) moral rights are comprehensively protected, including the right of attribution (mandatory credit in both opening and closing credits) and the right of integrity of the work through a requirement for mutual agreement on the final version and protection against unauthorised modifications; (3) any clauses contradicting these protections are explicitly forbidden, including in additional agreements or amendments (Article 4 of both agreements).
+This recognition effectively prevents the application of buyout practices by ensuring that: (1) composers must receive proportional remuneration for each mode of exploitation (Article 3 of both agreements), explicitly limiting any flat-rate payments to the exhaustive cases listed in Article L.131-4 of the French IP Code; (2) moral rights are comprehensively protected, including the right of attribution (mandatory credit in both opening and closing credits) and the right of integrity of the work through a requirement for mutual agreement on the final version and protection against unauthorised modifications; (3) any clauses contradicting these protections are explicitly forbidden, including in additional agreements or amendments (Article 4 of both agreements).